 Steenstra says it’s important to look at the long-term picture of the hemp market.
 “Right now,” he says, “CBD is the hot commodity and is a significant driver of the market and profit for farmers.
 But as an agricultural crop, hemp has significant market potential for grain and fiber.”

 Hemp Depot, a Colorado company that manages its own farms and distributes CBD and hemp-based products, has already seen the potential that planting hemp holds.
 They sell hemp for CBD products at $35-$40 a pound and made $10 million last year selling approximately 25,000 pounds of hemp.

 However, not every would-be hemp farmer has been so fortunate.
 Randy Wegner, a Colorado corn farmer said the hemp he tried growing for CBD production was “a total failure.”
 He urges those interested in growing hemp for profit to learn as much as they can before planting their seeds.

 Hemp Economics and the Future of Hemp Production

 CBD is one of the hottest commodities on the market right now.
 There are many uses for hemp, however, which many speculate will increase the economics surrounding the new super crop.

-Hemp cultivation will increase jobs and open up new markets that have previously been untouched.
+Hemp cultivation will increase jobs and open up new, untouched markets.
 This is a huge opportunity for businesses and states across the country.
-Although still in its infancy, the power of hemp economics has the potential to grow as abundantly as hemp itself.
+Although it’s still early days, the power of hemp economics has the potential to grow as abundantly as hemp itself.

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!